-While surfing the internet, on many occasions your browser must have shown an error message stating “DNS server not responding”.
-You start freaking out what went wrong with the website, browser, or internet connection.
+While surfing the internet, on many occasions your browser must have shown an error message stating “DNS server not responding” or “DNS server isn’t responding“.
+You start freaking out about what went wrong with the website, browser, or internet connection.
 But things are way different from what you are assuming.

-This DNS server not responding generates an error when DNS is failed to translate your hostnames into IP addresses.
+This DNS server not responding generates an error when DNS fails to translate your hostnames into IP addresses.
 There can be multiple reasons that trigger this error message on your browser screen, which we will discuss in later sections of this post in detail.

 But to your knowledge, most of the problems can be easily resolved with simple steps.
 The most common and effective method that would work is to restart your computer or switch to another web browser.